You are currently logged-out. You can log-in or create an account to see more talks, save favorites, and more. more info

 Transcript:

 And the word celebrate means to frequent or frequently or to visit again and again.
-And it's a story about a teacher who says he's always meditating on his breathing, that When breathing in, he doesn't dwell in body and mind.
+And it's a story about a teacher who says he's always meditating on his breathing.
+That when breathing in, he doesn't dwell in body and mind.
 And when breathing out, he doesn't get entangled in myriad circumstances.
 So the pivot there, there's many places where the pivot is.
 The pivot is in every place.
-You might particularly look at the place where the inhale turns into the exhale.
+You might particularly look at the place where the inhale, turns into the exhale.

 [02:29]